tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 Being released the same year the Defense of Marriage act was put in place, and only two years after the "Don't Ask, Don't Tell" policy was passed, *The Craft* became an instant hit, and a cult sensation, that would be played at gay halloween parties for literally decades to come.

+As mentioned before, the connection between witches and homosexuality has gone back centuries, if not millennia.
+Lesbians were accused of witchcraft more than any other group of women.
+And gay men were regularly accused of being warlocks, or simply possessed by Satan.
+It's always funny, really, that the Christian Right Wing believes that God's main adversary is so interested in us.
+We should take it as a compliment, really.

 </james>
 <from></from>
 </compare>